 Personal loans tend to be fixed-rate loans.
 You get a lump sum of money upfront and agree to pay back the loan in equal monthly installments for a period ranging from 12 – 60 months (1 – 5 years).

-Interest rates on personal loans tend to start around 8% – 9%, but can vary depending on your lender, credit score and income.
+Personal loan interest rates usually start around 10%, but can vary depending on your lender, credit score and income.
 Also, to qualify for a personal loan, you’ll usually want to have a credit score of 670 or better; though that may vary by lender.

 As the name suggests, payday loans offer short-term loans you can use to cover expenses until you get your next paycheck.
 In most circumstances, payday loans allow you to borrow a certain amount of money (less than the value of your next paycheck) with repayment due after 2 – 4 weeks.